-Budget Justification (15% of overall score)
+Budget Justification: Narrative and Details (15% of overall score)

-- The proposed budget shall be adequate, appropriate, reasonable, and realistic, and demonstrate the effective use of funds that align with the content and text of the proposed project.
-Preparation guidelines for the budget can be found in the NASA Guidebook for Proposers, Section 3.18 and Appendix C. - Because the budget will be evaluated based upon the clarity and reasonableness of the funding request, a budget narrative shall be included that discusses relevant issues such as the extent and level of jurisdiction, industrial, and institutional commitment and financial support, including resources (staff, facilities, laboratories, indirect support, waiver of indirect costs).
+- The proposed budget shall be adequate, appropriate, reasonable, and realistic, and demonstrate the effective use of funds that align with the project as set forth in the proposal.
+Preparation guidelines for the budget can be found in the NASA GCAM. - A detailed budget, including both NASA-provided and cost-shared funds, is required.
+This section shall include detailed budgets for each of the one year of the award period and a summary budget for all one year.
+All sources of cost-sharing shall be thoroughly described and documented. - The budget will be evaluated based upon the clarity and reasonableness of the funding request.
+A budget narrative shall be included that discusses relevant budgetary issues such as the extent and level of jurisdiction, industrial, and institutional commitment and financial support, including resources (e.g., staff, facilities, laboratories, indirect support, waiver of indirect costs). - Proposers including the use of NASA-unique facilities must include a letter of support from the hosting center.
+EPSCoR funds may not be used to support civil servant or NASA contractor participation in the research.
+Funding for the use of NASA-unique facilities must be explicitly included in the Budget section with the basis of estimate and justification. - Investigators are encouraged to prioritize requests for funding of research equipment and instrumentation requests early in the award to maximize its availability for research in the following years.

-2. Review and Selection Process
+Section 15.5.2 Review and Selection Process

-Review of proposals submitted in response to this NOFO shall be consistent with the general policies and provisions contained in the NASA Guidebook for Proposers, Appendix D. Selection procedures will be consistent with the provisions of the NASA Guidebook for Proposers, Section 5.
-However, the evaluation criteria described in this NOFO under Section E.1 of this document, Proposal Evaluation, takes precedence over the evaluation criteria described in Section 5 of the NASA Guidebook for Proposers.
+Review of proposals submitted in response to this NOFO shall be consistent with the general policies and provisions contained in the NASA GCAM.
+However, the evaluation criteria described in this NOFO in Section 15.1, Proposal Evaluation, takes precedence over the evaluation criteria described in the GCAM.